deepanshs/mrsimulator/docs/signal_processing.rst

 apodizing vector.
 See :ref:`operations_api` documentation for a complete list of operations.

-Import the module and sub-module as
+Import the module as

 .. plot::
     :format: doctest
     :context: close-figs
     :include-source:

-    >>> import mrsimulator.signal_processing as sp
+    >>> from mrsimulator import signal_processing as sp
-    >>> import mrsimulator.signal_processing.apodization as apo

 Convolution
 -----------